youtype/boto3_stubs_docs/mypy_boto3_ssm/client.md

 ### delete_document

-Deletes the Systems Manager document and all instance associations to the document.
+Deletes the Amazon Web Services Systems Manager document (SSM document) and all instance associations to the document.

 Type annotations for `boto3.client("ssm").delete_document` method.